The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Cosmological results

 Our fiducial result, from the SNe Ia only zero-point, is $H_0 = \HSN\pm\HstatSN\;\text{(stat.)}\pm\HtotsystSN\;\text{(syst.)}=\HSN\pm \HtotSN{}$ \kmsMpc.
 Figure~\ref{fig:HD_H0fits} shows the resulting Hubble diagram, along with the SNe Ia + SBF result, and Figure~\ref{fig:H0_whisker} shows results derived using the full set of calibrators listed in Sec.~\ref{sec:calibrators}, along with other $H_0$ measurements from previous studies.

-The previous studies to which we compare (also shown in Figure~\ref{fig:H0_whisker}) are the FP EDR measurement using 4,191 FP galaxies calibrated using the SBF distance to Coma $H_0 = 76.05\pm0.35\;\text{(stat.)}\pm0.49\;\text{(syst.)}\pm4.86\;\text{(cal. stat.)}$ \kmsMpc{}, the CF4 measurement that used $\sim$10,000 TF galaxies $H_0 = 75.1\pm0.2\;\text{(stat.)}\pm3\;\text{(syst.)}$ \kmsMpc\ \citep{Kourkchi2020}, and the SH0ES/Pantheon+ measurement $H_0 = 73.04\pm1.04$ \kmsMpc\ that we expected to recover in the fiducial case.
-The EDR FP analysis treated the uncertainty due to calibration as statistical, whereas the CF4 analysis treated it as systematic.
+The previous studies to which we compare (also shown in Figure~\ref{fig:H0_whisker}) are the FP EDR measurement using 4,191 FP galaxies calibrated using the SBF distance to Coma $H_0 = 76.05\pm0.35\;\text{(stat.)}\pm0.49\;\text{(syst.)}\pm4.86\;\text{(cal. stat.)}$ \kmsMpc{}, the CosmicFlows-4 measurement that used $\sim$10,000 TF galaxies $H_0 = 75.1\pm0.2\;\text{(stat.)}\pm3\;\text{(syst.)}$ \kmsMpc\ \citep{Kourkchi2020}, and the SH0ES/Pantheon+ measurement $H_0 = 73.04\pm1.04$ \kmsMpc\ that we expected to recover in the fiducial case.
+The EDR FP analysis treated the uncertainty due to calibration as statistical, whereas the CosmicFlows-4 analysis treated it as systematic.
 Our approach of treating the zero-point uncertainty (which depends on the number and precision of the calibrators) as irreducible is similar to the latter.

 In general, the results are as expected.
-Due to the larger number of galaxies in the DESI DR1 PV sample compared to the EDR FP sample, our statistical uncertainties have drastically reduced, though we now treat the calibration as a systematic uncertainty.
+Due to the factor of 25 more galaxies in the DESI DR1 PV sample (104,000) compared to the EDR FP sample (4,191), the statistical uncertainty has drastically reduced from 0.35 \kmsMpc{} to \HstatSN{} \kmsMpc{}, almost exactly by the factor of $1/\sqrt{N}$ expectation.
+This is excluding the ``calibration statistical'' uncertainty from the EDR, which we instead treat as a systematic uncertainty.
 When we use the same calibrator as the EDR analysis, we observe a value consistent with but slightly larger than the EDR analysis and the SBF themselves, but the SN-calibrated Coma distance does not agree with the SN-only value.
 Ideally, we should be calibrating the PV relations on as many clusters as possible, rather than one (or two) precisely measured cluster(s), so our main results come from the SNe and SBF.
 The consistency of the SBF and SN Ia calibration of the distance to Coma shows that the relatively high $H_0$ may be a property of calibrating from just one cluster rather than a range of positions and redshifts.
 When using the two masers that overlap with DR1, we see a lower $H_0$ than the SNe Ia that were calibrated using masers, and the large uncertainty from relying on only two masers is apparent.
 The SNe Ia and SBF were all calibrated from Cepheids (which were calibrated using masers) and all show good consistency, as expected.
 The combination of SNe Ia and SBF that is allowed from being on the same distance ladder shows an increase in precision due to the SBF adding statistical power.